compsci-apology/book/book.md

         2. A textual description of a computer program can be turned into source code
         3. An image or a feeling can be used to guide the creation of a song or painting
 2. A loss function maps symbols to numerical scores.
+    1. A utility function can be see as a kind of loss function; the two are almost, but not quite equiavlent.
+        1. Ignoring hardware constraints, these two are identical
+            1. Maximizing x is mathematically equal to minizing the value of -x
+        2. Given hardware constraints, there is a big difference
+            1. maximizing gain requires more effort as more gains are accomplished
+                1. A utility function has the state of the entire universe as its input
+                2. Some portions can be considered irrelevant, but as utility increases, more needs to be modeled
+                    1. A paperclip maximizer has to keep track of all the paperclips it has produced and where it has produced them and where they have been stored
+                    2. It has to be very careful not to accidentally consume its own input
+            2. minimizing loss is cheaper than maximizing gain because _only_ the loss need be modeled
+                1. A loss function essential presumes some external _truth_ and attempts to measure only deviations from it
+                2. **This is far computationally cheaper than attempting to continuously model the state of the entire universe**
 3. An organism evolves by computing multiple abstractions of itself, computing the loss function on them, and incarnating the lowest scoring one
 ### Evolving an abstraction is cheaper
 1. Organisms can use abstraction to evolve faster